-Computer Software Overview: For most career paths within financial services, the basic computer software that you need to know to hit the ground running are these Microsoft applications for desktop and laptop PCs:
+Computer Software for Finance Overview: For most career paths within financial services, the basic computer software that you need to know to hit the ground running are these Microsoft applications for desktop and laptop PCs:

 The first 4 programs on this list are included in the computer software package known as Microsoft Office.

 Excel: This is the computer software that powers most of the desktop number crunching in the financial services industry.
 You should be fully conversant in using this spreadsheet program for:

 - Charts, graphs and tables

 Word: This is the word processing computer software that nearly everyone in the financial services industry uses for writing memos and papers.
 You would do well to gain expertise in: